 How to calculate customer acquisition cost

-Let’s say you spent $500 on Google Ads and those ads brought in 10 customers a month.
-Your customer acquisition cost would be $50:
+In this example, a business spent $500 on Google Ads and those ads resulted in 10 customers.
+The customer acquisition cost would be $50.

 2. Factor in COGS